Ordination of women and the Catholic Church: Organizations

 The mother of Pope Paschal I, the Lady Theodora, is suggested by some scholars to have been a bishop in the Catholic Church.

 There is at least one organization that, without Church authority, calls itself "Roman Catholic" that ordains women as priests at the present time, Roman Catholic Womenpriests; and several independent Catholic jurisdictions have been ordaining women in the United States since approximately the late 1990s.
 These organizations are independent of, and unrecognised by, the Roman Catholic Church.
 Since 2002, Womenpriests has conducted ordination ceremonies for women to become deacons, priests and bishops, saying that these ordinations are valid because the initial ordinations were conferred by a validly ordained Catholic male bishop (Romulo Antonio Braschi, who left the Catholic Church in 1975) and therefore they are in the line of apostolic succession.
+They cite Primacy of Conscience.
 However, the Catholic Church considers these ordinations to be invalid, and decreed excommunications for those involved in the ceremonies.

 On April 19, 2009, Womenpriests elected four bishops to serve the United States: Joan Mary Clark Houk, Andrea Michele Johnson, Maria Regina Nicolosi, and Bridget Mary Meehan.
 The Vatican's Congregation for the Doctrine of the Faith had issued a decree in 2008 declaring such "attempted ordinations" invalid and that, since canons 1378 and 1443 apply to those who participate in these ceremonies, all were excommunicated.
 Edward Peters, a doctor of canon law, explains that their excommunication results in virtue of a combination of other canons which arise from application of Canons 1378 and 1443.
 In response, The objections listed in the decrees of excommunication regard the illegality of the ordinations.
 Womenpriests said its members are "loyal member of the church who stand in the prophetic tradition of holy disobedience to an unjust law."